-The strip of material, or ‘moulding’, that goes around doorways or windows to cover the transitions of the surfaces.
+The strip of material, or ‘moulding’, that attaches to the reveal to cover the gap between plasterboard and reveal.
+It goes around doorways or windows to cover the transitions of the surfaces.
 Also used as a decorative feature.

 An integral extension of a window or patio door frame that generally laps over the conventional stud construction and through which nails are driven to